form-o-fill/form-o-fill-chrome-extension/README.md

 # TODOS (in that order)

 - write help for adding libraries dynamically via before function
-- write help for general editor use (tabs, buttons)
 - allow #help-basic to jump to #help and then #help-basic
 - make context click extract that form instead of showing the overlay.
 - syntax check for "before: function(resolve)".
 Must include "resolve"